tradeJmark/Autom.hs/README.md

 Have you ever been writing your Haskell code and though, wow, if only I had a state machine?
 No?
 Well, anyway, here's some code for implementing state machines in Haskell.

 ## Deterministic Finite Automata
 A [Deterministic Finite Automaton (DFA)](https://en.wikipedia.org/wiki/DFSA) is a state machine characterized by a finite number of states and exactly one possible move from a given state to another (or the same) state upon encountering a particular input character.
-Formally, a DFA has five components:
+They can recognize the category of laguages known as [regular languages](https://en.wikipedia.org/wiki/Regular_language) Formally, a DFA has five components:

 - A set of possible states;
 - An alphabet of possible input characters;
 - A transition function which, given a current state and input character, returns a new state to move to;
-- A state to start from, and
+- A state to start from; and
 - A set of "accept" states which, if ended on, produce a positive result.

 Autom models the first two aspects as data types, the transition function as a function (go figure), the start state as a field on a DFA instance, and the accepting set as a `Data.Set` (again, go figure).
 So, let us observe the following DFA from Wikipedia: